This hospital CEO has overseen more than $110 million of redevelopment. We took a few minutes to have a Q & A with her.

 - Assess what change has occurred in your business in the last five years, and what’s likely to change in the next five years.

 - Research international trends to identify those that might impact on Australia.
 An internet search on your industry is the first place to start.
+Additionally, use NAB Business Explorer to assess local competitors and industry performance.

 - If the changes you have in mind will require funding, contact your Medfin finance specialist.